-To understand the subsurface conditions at the project site, twenty (20) soil borings were performed.
-Four (4) soil borings (MC-1 through MC-4) were drilled in the footprint of the proposed pond to depths ranging from approximately 8 to 81⁄2 feet below existing site grades.
-Three (3) soil borings (MC-5 through MC-7) were drilled in the footprint of the proposed parking expansion to a depths ranging from approximately 71⁄2 to 81⁄2 feet below existing site grades.
-The remaining thirteen (13) soil borings (MC-8 through MC-20) were drilled in the footprint of the proposed structure to a depths ranging from approximately 5 to 81⁄2 feet below existing site grades.
-The borings were scheduled to be drilled to a depth of approximately 20 feet below existing site grades but were terminated due to auger refusal on apparent competent bedrock.
-No rock coring beyond the depth of auger refusal was performed.
+To understand the subsurface conditions at the project site, seventeen (17) soil borings were performed.
+Five (5) soil borings (RC-1 through RC-5) were drilled in the footprint of the proposed pond to a depth of approximately 20 feet below existing site grades.
+Seven (7) soil borings (RC-6 through RC-12) were drilled in the footprint of the proposed addition to a depth of approximately 20 feet below existing site grades.
+The remaining five (5) soil borings (RC-13 through RC-17) were drilled in the footprint of the proposed parking area to a depth of approximately 20 feet below existing site grades.
 The subsurface conditions encountered at the borings performed at the site can be summarized as follows.
 The specific soil types observed at the boring locations are noted on the boring logs in the Appendix.